Koceľovce – St Bartholomew’s Church

 Architecture

-Communication in the church was provided by three gothic portals: the main one on the south side of the nave, the smaller one in the sacristy, and another, saddle one on the ground floor of the tower.
-The original windows had a pointed arch form, in the presbytery they were high, but relatively narrow, with two-light traceries, splayed on the outside.
-The nave was illuminated from the south by single-light windows with trefoil tracery; a single window with a trefoil crown also illuminated the sacristy.
+Communication in the church was provided by three Gothic portals: the main one on the south side of the nave, a smaller one in the sacristy and another, saddle portal on the ground floor of the tower.
+The original windows had an ogival form, splayed on both sides.
+In the chancel, they were high but relatively narrow, splayed outside and inside, and equipped with two-light tracery.
+The nave was illuminated from the south with single-light windows with trefoil tracery.
+A single window with a trefoil head illuminated the sacristy, similar windows were also pierced on the two highest floors of the tower, separated by cornices.

 The interior of the chancel in the second half of the fourteenth century was covered with a cross-rib vault in the western bay and a six-part vault in the eastern clouser.
-Together with the walls, it were covered with colorful polychromes depicting the Marian – Christological cycle, the paintings of which the artist presented in an original way in several cases.
-Among the most remarkable frescoes was the scene of the crucifixion and burial in the tomb, where he was able to masterfully portray the deep sorrow and pain of the three Marys after Jesus’ death.
+Together with the walls, it were covered with colorful polychromes depicting the Marian – Christological cycle, arranged in traditional horizontal stripes, in such a way that the largest scenes were located in sufficiently wide areas designated by the architecture.
+In several cases, the artist presented his paintings in an original way.
+Although he retained the basic compositional schemes based on Byzantine painting experiences, the paintings were enhanced by vivid gestures of the characters’ feelings (the most unusual was the scene of the crucifixion and burial in the tomb, where the deep sadness and pain of the three Marys after Jesus’ death were masterfully shown).
 The nave was also covered with paintings at the turn of the 14th and 15th centuries.
 Originally, it was covered with a wooden ceiling or an open roof truss, while the sacristy with a barrel vault.

 Current state